Dash-Dev-EE/DIP-draft/dip.md

 `x1 OP_BIN2NUM → n`

-if `x1` is any form of zero, including negative zero, then `OP_0` must be the result
+if `x1` is any form of zero, including negative zero, then `OP_0` must be the result.

 Examples:
 * `0x0000000002 OP_BIN2NUM → 0x02`
 * `0x800005 OP_BIN2NUM → 0x85`

 The operator must fail if:
-* the numeric value is out of the range of acceptable numeric values
+* the numeric value is out of the range of acceptable numeric values.

 ## OP_CHECKDATASIG
 `OP_CHECKDATASIG` checks whether a signature is valid with respect to a message and a public key.
 It allows Script to validate arbitrary messages from outside the blockchain.